core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'algorithms' array is extended as follows.

    The parameter 'alg_aead' MUST be set to the CBOR simple value Null if the group does not use the pairwise mode, regardless whether the endpoint supports the pairwise mode.
-Otherwise, this parameter is set as per {{Section 5.4 of RFC8613}}.
+Otherwise, this parameter MUST encode the value of AEAD Algorithm from the Common Context, as per {{Section 5.4 of RFC8613}}.

    Furthermore, the 'algorithms' array additionally includes.